Baby saved from aneurysm with super glue now a healthy, happy 5-year-old

 This week marks five years since doctors at the University of Kansas Hospital used super glue to stop the blood that was seeping into the Ashlyn Julian's brain.

-The story of the "super glue baby" made international headlines in 2013, and her mother, Gina Julian, said she spoke with people in countries as far away as Africa who were following updates on her daughter's condition.
+The story of the "super glue baby" made international headlines in 2013, and her mother, Gina Julian, spoke with people in several countries who were following updates on her daughter's condition.
 When asked if she'd ever heard of the "super glue baby," Ashlyn told WDAF she hadn't.

 The first sign of trouble for Ashlyn was a seizure when she was about 3 weeks old.
 Doctors later determined she'd had a stroke and there was bleeding on the brain.